Victor Adenuga Oyenuga

 Victor Adenuga Oyenuga, CFR (April 9, 1917 – April 10, 2010) was a Nigerian Professor Emeritus of Agricultural science and pioneer President of the Nigerian Academy of Science.

-He was the first Emeritus Professor of the University of Ibadan.
+He was the first Emeritus Professor of the University of Ibadan and the first Nigerian professor of Agriculture.

 Early life

-Professor Oyenuga was born on April 9, 1917 at Isonyi, a town in the city of Ijebu Ode, Ogun State, southwestern Nigeria by late Thomas Oyenuga, a peasant farmer.
-He attended Emmanuel Primary School in Ado Ekiti, Emmanuel Primary School before he was admitted into Wasinmi African Church Secondary School, Ijebe Ode.
+Professor Oyenuga was born on April 9, 1917, at Isonyi, a town in the city of Ijebu Ode, Ogun State, southwestern Nigeria by late Prince Thomas Oyenuga.
+He attended Emmanuel Primary School in Ado Ekiti, Emmanuel Primary School before he was admitted into Wasinmi African Church Secondary School, Ijebu Ode.

 He proceeded to Durham University, Newcastle upon Tyne where he received a bachelor's degree in Agricultural chemistry in 1948 and doctorate degree in Agricultural biochemistry and Nutrition from the same university in 1951.

 In 1977, he bagged an Honorary degree of Doctor of Science from Obafemi Awolowo University, the same year he was elected President of the Nigerian Academy of Science and in 1978, he was honored with a Doctor of Science degree by Durham University for his outstanding publications in reputable journals.

-In 1996 he was honored with Doctor of science by Ogun State University in recognition of his immense contributions to Agricultural science.
+In 1996 he was honored with Doctor of Science by Ogun State University in recognition of his immense contributions to Agricultural science.